 Don’t Let It Break Your Heart

-You’re going to see me talk about lyrics a lot so we may as well start here, I love the sound and the melody but for me the lyrics:
+I will talk a lot about lyrics throughout this post, so we may as well start here.
+I love the sound and the melody but for me the lyrics:

 “Life gets hard and it gets messed up